San7o/haplolang/README.md

 > # The previous result was an error
 ```

-Symbols are recognized as function, they can be called with some
+Symbols are recognized as functions: they can be called with some
 arguments and return a value.
 For example, the function `+` takes two
 integers and returns an integer value representing the sum of the two
 arguments, while the function `print` takes a value, prints it, and